renewv/alta3research-python-cert/README.md

 Clone: git clone https://github.com/renewv/alta3research-python-cert.git

-Copy your own key generated from https://api.nasa.gov/ to the key file in the Project Directory XXXXXpGdCaccDbVzYYYYYBFlX0X5Ofdre1hXXXXX
+Create a file called key then copy your own key generated from https://api.nasa.gov/ to the key file in the Project Directory XXXXXpGdCaccDbVzYYYYYBFlX0X5Ofdre1hXXXXX

 Copy File capitals.json with the State and Capitals